 Using new technology to document families’ journeys as they look for their loved ones

 A donde van los desaparecidos (Where do missing people go?) is a journalistic work that uses public information requests to state governments to build a map of clandestine graves in Mexico.
-Also, this project narrates what the journalists have encountered in their accompaniment of families collectives: d Read more and explore the map here.
+Also, this project narrates what the journalists have encountered in their accompaniment of families collectives: despite the lack of official information about the disappearances of their loved ones, these families are applying intelligence gathered by the drones that access forbidden territories and geo-referencing clandestine graves they have found throughout the years.
+Read more and explore the map here.

 Using open source investigative techniques to track the illegal shipment of sarin precursor from Belgium to Syria